stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 - callable subtype metadata; or
 - any other part of the declared `TypeSignature` not present in the active value.

-The expected schema is a decoding input, not a physical-layout input.
+The encoder receives a `Value` and selects its layout from that value alone.
+The typed decoder receives packed bytes and an expected type, which supplies omitted type information and bounds to check.
+For example, two variables declared as `(buff 10)` and `(buff 100)` containing `0x0102` MUST produce identical packed records.

 Execution-epoch admission and sanitization are caller policies outside this format.
-Two values with identical canonical consensus bytes MUST produce identical packed records and identical value-shape descriptors.
+Two values with identical canonical consensus bytes MUST produce identical packed records and value descriptors.

 Encoders MUST emit the one canonical representation described below.
 Packed-record decoders MUST reject non-minimal scalar and directory widths, trailing bytes, invalid padding, and disagreement